Inside: This adorable pleated skirt DIY is easy with the free sewing pattern. Make it in six easy steps, plus there’s a video to walk you through it.

-You can make an adorable pleated skirt that is perfect for the fall.
-This pleated skirt pattern can be made from fleece or jersey knit.
+You can make an pleated skirt that is perfect for girls in the fall.
+This free pleated skirt pattern can be made from fleece or jersey knit.
 It can also be made in a shorter mini length or a longer length.

 Get the video tutorial here, written below:

-Print up the pattern (you can get assembly instructions here)
+Print up the free pattern (you can get assembly instructions here)